wendyverdonk93/docs/content/faq/errors-explained/_index.md

 logo: '/svgs/Errors explained.svg'
 layout: 'faqplugins'
 read_more: "."
-short_description: "Have you encountered an error during integration or on the MultiSafepay Control?
-Find out why."
+short_description: "Understanding errors during integration or in your MultiSafepay Control"
 ---